BRYN4444/HitmanRoulette/README.md

 ### Latest Updates:

-**June 20th, 2022**
+**July 13th, 2022**
+* **Roulette:**
+  * **Roulette Settings - Extra Requirements:**
+    * **Allow Complications**: Had a major code overhaul, fixing some legacy bugs.
+Also some minor updates.
+	  *	Generating complications, followed by generating a value less of the previous (like: 6 then 2), would result in some previously generated complications not being removed.
+	  * Sometimes it was be possible to generate no Complications in certain situations where Restrictions would force some Complications to be omitted.
+Now, at least one Complication should always generate if the Max value slider isn't set to zero.
+      * Reclassified the Restriction "No Agility" into a Complication as it was the only one that didn't involve disabling something through the in-game options menu.
+(Also, it was an H1 Complication to begin with anyway)
+      * Complication "Do Not Get Spotted" now uses the matching in-game Contracts Mode image.
+(Originally this was done to avoid confusion with a "No Crouching" Complication, but that was removed due to H3 forcing auto-crouching in spots)
+	  * Fixed a formatting error related to Complications in the Export Roulette .txt/textarea.
+  * **Roulette Settings - Reset Or Return:** (New)
+    * **Reset All Roulette Settings**: Returns them to default without hard-refreshing the Roulette page.
+	* **Return To Front Page**: Takes you to the main Hitman Roulette tab and clears out any Issued Roulettes.
+Settings changes will be retained.
+  * **Roulette Settings - Roulette Mode:** (New)
+    * **Stream Overlay Beta**: Intended for PC Steamers to easily switch between generating Roulettes and playing the game.
+Follow the instructions listed to learn how to try it.
+      * Currently in testing, so if you have any issues or suggestions please make a post [via GitHub](https://github.com/BRYN4444/HitmanRoulette/issues) or [on Hitman Forum](https://hitmanforum.com/t/13107)!
 * **Other Fixes:**
-  * Contracts Mode Targets were not appearing in Intel and Hunt modes.
-(A single word omitted and overlooked from code can really cause issues, huh.
-My apologies.)
-  * The Extra Objective "Order of Operations" on Apex Predator wasn't properly listed in the Export Roulette .txt/textarea.
+  * An Extra Objective on Nightcall wasn't properly displaying an image.
-  * Camera Objectives were not properly being added in Export Roulette .txt/textarea.
+  * Updated some images for Restriction challenges.
 * **Current Plans:**
   * Preparing for Ambrose Island, Hitman III's upcoming new location.
 Will be added in steps with Main Target(s) first, and Contracts Mode Targets last.
 > **Bug Hunting:** Please make a post [via GitHub](https://github.com/BRYN4444/HitmanRoulette/issues) or [on Hitman Forum](https://hitmanforum.com/t/13107) if you:
 >* Experience any graphical issues while using the Roulette in 4K, or on phones/tablets.
 >* Notice inconsistencies or impossibilities generated if using the Roulette while playing HITMAN or HITMAN 2.
+>* Have troubles or inqueries with the new Stream Overlay.

+---

+**June 20th, 2022**
+* **Other Fixes:**
+  * Contracts Mode Targets were not appearing in Intel and Hunt modes.
+(A single word omitted and overlooked from code can really cause issues, huh.
+My apologies.)
+  * An Extra Objective on Apex Predator wasn't properly listing in the Export Roulette .txt/textarea.
+  * Camera Objectives were not properly being added in Export Roulette .txt/textarea.

 ---